ewoks-kit/ewokscore/doc/reference/specs.rst

 - only one such input is retained at any time
 - each new input replaces the previously retained one
 - each arrival triggers exactly one execution with:
-  - all cached inputs from required links, and
+  - all cached inputs, and
   - the newly arrived optional input

 Summary